Eschatologue/CM_wiki/docs/class/barbarian/wild-heart.md

 ### Level 10: Nature Speaker

-You can cast the *Commune with Nature* spell, but only as a Ritual.
-Wisdom is your spellcasting ability for it.
+You can cast the [:spell-lv5: Commune with Nature] spell, but only as a Ritual. :ability-wis: Wisdom is your spellcasting ability for them.

 ### Level 14: Power of the Wilds

 You gain one of the following options of your choice.
 Whenever you gain a Barbarian level, you can change your choice.

-**Falcon.*** While your Rage is active, you have a Fly Speed equal to your Speed, provided you aren't wearing any armour.
+***Falcon.*** While your Rage is active, you have a Fly Speed equal to your Speed, provided you aren't wearing any armour.

 ***Lion.*** While your Rage is active, any of your enemies within 5 feet of you have Disadvantage on attack rolls against targets other than you or another Barbarian with this option active.

 ***Ram.*** While your Rage is active, you can cause a Large or smaller creature to have the Prone condition when you hit it with a melee attack.

+--8<-- "includes/snippets/spells2/lv1.md"
+--8<-- "includes/snippets/spells2/lv2.md"
+--8<-- "includes/snippets/spells2/lv5.md"